Medicines to Treat Pituitary Tumors

 Drugs for somatotroph adenomas (growth hormone-secreting tumors)

-Medicines do not work as well for these tumors as they do for some other types of pituitary tumors.
 Surgery is often the first treatment for these tumors, but medicines might be helpful if the tumor can’t be removed completely, or if a person can’t have surgery for some reason.

-All 3 of these drugs are also available in longer-acting forms, which can be injected under the skin every 4 to 6 weeks.
+All 3 of these drugs are available in long-acting forms, which can be injected under the skin every 4 to 6 weeks.
 Octreotide and lanreotide are used more often.
 Pasireotide is more likely to raise blood glucose (sugar) levels, so it usually isn't used unless the other drugs don’t work.

 Octreotide is also available as a capsule that can be taken by mouth, typically twice a day.
 This might be an option for people whose tumors have responded to long-acting octreotide or lanreotide injections.